Mal Peet: Novelist

 Peet described his creative occupation thus: "I come up here in the morning to a pleasant room in the roof of my house and imagine I'm a black South American football superstar, then I have to imagine I'm a female pop celebrity who's pregnant.
 It's a completely mad way to spend your time.
 If I did it in public I would be sectioned.
 Writing is a form of licensed madness."
 The Murdstone Trilogy (2014) and Mr Godley's Phantom represented a departure for Peet, being aimed at adult readers.

 Death

 Peet died on 2 March 2015 from cancer, aged 67.
+A final novel of Peet's, titled Beck, was finished and published posthumously by his longtime friend Meg Rosoff.